 Ohm, Nada, Sadhana, the essence of sound 4

-As a closing thought and a matter of philosophical interest, we find that the Indian metaphysics of sound says, that sound is the cause and not the effect of vibration, and the vibration is not the only effect but one of the many effects of sound.
-There can be sound without vibration.
-That is the real and original nature of sound.
-P.B.Mukharji explains;
+As a closing thought and a matter of philosophical interest, we find that Indian metaphysics of sound asserts that sound is the cause, not the effect, of vibration, and vibration is but one of the many effects of sound.
+There can be sound without vibration, and this is considered the real and original nature of sound.
+P.B.
+Mukharji explains:

 < Previous page